swalehaparvin/LLM_evaluation/REGIONAL_GUARDRAILS_OPENAI.md

 ## 📝 Integration with SafeGuardLLM

-The MENA Guardrails system is designed to integrate seamlessly with the SafeGuardLLM framework:
+The Regional GuardRails system is designed to integrate seamlessly with the SafeGuardLLM framework:

 1. **Standalone Testing**: Use for pre-deployment content validation
 2. **Real-time Filtering**: Integrate with chat applications